Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_ONE_Weather_Station/SenseCAP_ONE_Compact_Weather_Station/Tutorials-Getting Started with SenseCAP ONE Compact Weather Sensor.md

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/SenseCAP%20ONE%20Compact%20Weather%20Sensor_/image9.png"/></div>

 When using the device with a heating function, a separate 24V (24V@1A is recommended) power supply is required.
-Gray wire 5 is connected to the negative of the power supply, and pink wire 6 is connected to the the positive pole of the power supply.
+Gray wire 5 is connected to the negative of the power supply, and pink wire 6 is connected to the positive pole of the power supply.

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/SenseCAP%20ONE%20Compact%20Weather%20Sensor_/image10.png"/></div>